CURATED.

 MARCELINE MASON

 Marceline Mason is a Detroit-based painter whose work explores the psychological terrain of nocturnal landscapes, where natural forms become mirrors for inner states of mind.
-Her recent paintings focus on quiet, uncanny scenes of rivers and night waters, evoking the reflective tension between presence and disappearance.
-Through layered tone and atmosphere, Mason creates meditative spaces that invite reverence and introspection in response to the shifting natural world.
+Her recent paintings focus on quiet, uncanny scenes of rivers and night waters that hover between presence and disappearance.
+Through layered tone and atmosphere, Mason creates meditative spaces that invite reflection on the shifting relationship between the natural world and interior experience.
+Mason received her MFA from Cranbrook Academy of Art and her BFA from West Virginia University.
+Her work has been exhibited at venues including Museum of Contemporary Art Detroit, Belle Isle Viewing Room, and M Contemporary Art.
+She has also received the Denis Diderot Artist Residency Grant at Château d’Orquevaux in France.

 Oil on panel

-41 ½ × 72 inches
+42 × 72 inches

 JAIME PATTISON